ShijieZhang0529/SQL-practicing-newcoder.com/README.md

 # SQL-practicing-newcoder.com
-These are my solutions to the SQL conding problems on newcoder.com.
+These are my solutions to the SQL coding problems on newcoder.com.

-Here is the link [https://www.nowcoder.com/ta/sql]
+Click here to see the problems. [https://www.nowcoder.com/ta/sql]